Anik16298/Booking-API-using-postman-with-newman-report/README.md

 **Postman:** Used for sending API requests, managing test collections, and inspecting responses.

-**Newman:**  Utilized for running tests from the command line and generating reports in different formats (e.g., HTML, JSON).
+**Newman:**  Utilized to run tests from the command line and generate reports in different formats (e.g., HTML, JSON).

 ## **Testing Coverage:**